How CodeScene Differs From Traditional Code Analysis Tools

 CodeScene is more than just a technical analysis: detect team coordination bottlenecks and organizaitonal dependencies.

 This is important because the code itself is only one component of a software system.
 A behavioral code analysis fills in the blanks.
-Since behavioral code analysis builds on social data – CodeScene knows exactly which programmer that wrote each piece of code – it’s possible to build up knowledge maps of a codebase and aggregate these on the organizational level.
+Since behavioral code analysis builds on social data – CodeScene knows exactly which programmer wrote each piece of code – it’s possible to build up knowledge maps of a codebase and aggregate these on the organizational level.
 This lets you answer questions like:

 - System Mastery: Does the current team have enough experience with the codebase or do we have any knowledge gaps?